danjong99/project_spring_2020/README.md

   3. cell.ids of randomly selected cells
   4. tSNE plot, if the coordinates were given.

-# The benefit of downsizing cells with averaging the exprssion levels of gene?
+# The benefit of downsizing cells with averaging gene exprssion values?
   1. downsizing itself reduce the calculation burden --> reducing calculation time
   2. Increase the resolution of differential gene expressin.